Larpetsu/nyaa-mangawatch/README.md

 # Manga Nyaa Monitor

-**Watches nyaa.si and pings your Discord the second a new chapter drops.**
+**Watches nyaa.si and pings you on Discord the second a new chapter drops.**

 </div>

 ---

-You tell it what manga to watch.
-It handles the rest.
-No more refreshing nyaa waiting for a chapter — the bot pings `@everyone` the moment something shows up, then goes quiet until the next one.
-Multiple groups uploading the same chapter?
-Still only one ping.
-It's not stupid.
+You tell it what manga to watch, it tells you when there is a new chapter.
+The bot pings `@everyone` the moment something shows up, then goes quiet until the next one.
+(You can also change it to only a personal ping if needs be)

 ---